Stella Jean quits Milan Fashion Week over lack of inclusion

 She also said she had started a hunger strike Wednesday out of concern members of WAMI, an initiative launched in 2020 on the heels of the Black Lives Matter movement, could suffer a professional backlash for her activism.

-The moves signalled a dramatic denouement of a nearly three-year collaboration with the chamber to promote designers of colour.
+The moves signaled a dramatic denouement of a nearly three-year-collaboration with the chamber to promote designers of color.

 “The chamber told us, ‘We didn’t know there were Italian designers who weren’t white.’
 We brought them to the runway.
 They supported us for two years.
 Then we were abandoned,” Jean told the press conference.